blcxtranslations/blcx/_translated/chapter-0056.md

 That tall and lanky disciple also consumed quite a bit of medicinal wine so he naturally also ended up in the same situation.

-"Senior apprentice brother Ye, you......"
+"Senior Apprentice Brother Ye, you......"
 These three were not fools, so naturally, they had figured out that Ye Tian had done something to the wine.

-"Senior apprentice brother Ye, there is no hatred and animosity between us and we have never committed an offence against you!"
+"Senior Apprentice Brother Ye, there is no hatred and animosity between us and we have never committed an offence against you!"

-"That's right, senior apprentice brother, maybe there was a misunderstanding and I would ask for your forgiveness."
+"That's right, Senior Apprentice Brother, maybe there was a misunderstanding and I would ask for your forgiveness."

 ......